Tyler Freeman Preview, Player Props: Guardians vs. Blue Jays

 Blue Jays Pitching Rankings

-- The Blue Jays have a 3.72 team ERA that ranks No. 1 among all league pitching staffs.
+- The Blue Jays have a 3.71 team ERA that ranks second among all league pitching staffs.

-- Ryu makes the start for the Blue Jays, his fifth of the season.
-He is 2-1 with a 1.89 ERA and 15 strikeouts in 19 2/3 innings pitched.
+- Kikuchi tries for his 10th victory when he gets the start for the Blue Jays, his 26th of the season.
+He is 9-4 with a 3.52 ERA and 138 strikeouts in 133 2/3 innings pitched.

-- In his last appearance on Sunday against the Cincinnati Reds, the lefty went five innings, allowing no earned runs while surrendering four hits.
+- The lefty last appeared on Tuesday against the Baltimore Orioles, when he tossed 4 2/3 innings, allowing three earned runs while giving up seven hits.

-- The 36-year-old has amassed an ERA of 1.89, with 7.1 strikeouts per nine innings, in four games this season.
-Opponents are hitting .214 against him.

 © 2023 Data Skrive.
 All rights reserved.